RedTopper/3DS-Remote/README.md

 # 3DS-Remote
-Sends and recieves IR and stuff!
+Sends and receives IR and stuff!

 ###IN ORDER TO USE IR YOU MUST HAVE ONE OF THE FOLLOWING GAMES:
 - Cubic Ninja(US)